Jainish1706/Quantitative-Stock-Selection-and-Backtesting-Framework/README.md

-# Quantitative Stock Selection and Trading Strategy
+# Quantitative Stock Selection and Backtesting Framework

 ## Overview
 This project implements a **quantitative stock selection and trading strategy** using **fundamental analysis, backtesting, Monte Carlo simulations, and technical indicators**.
 The code is designed to select stocks, optimize portfolio weights, and implement a **closed-loop trading strategy** based on buy/sell signals.